-If time permits, change up the rules to show how the outcome is different, e.g., some players can walk around the chairs, others need to crawl.
+If time permits, change up the rules to show how the outcome is different, e.g., have fewer selectors or more selectors.
 Change one rule at a time.
 After exploring several rule changes, gather the children together for a group discussion.
 Ask questions like:

 - How did the rule changes change the game?

 - Did it make the game easier or harder?

 - How did it feel to have different rules?

 - Which rule changes did you like the most?
+Why?

 This activity helps children understand that rules have an impact on our lives and can change our experience.
-It promotes critical thinking, creativity, and teamwork as they work together to come up with new rules and how they impact on the experience.
+It promotes critical thinking, creativity, and teamwork.